ABOUT DR. ARIE

-Difficulties in relationships can be traced to different roots: lack of social skills, challenges with emotional regulation, rigidity in thinking and behavior, struggles with anxiety or many other reasons.
-In therapy Dr. Arie offers guided interactions to help individuals and families address these assorted challenges in order to experience success in being together.
-Through guided interactions clients develop an understanding of thoughts and feelings of themselves and the other.
-When this is done, within an accepting and nurturing environment, the individual can practice and develop new interactional patterns that will lead to positive feelings about one self and successful relationships with others.
+Difficulties in relationships can be traced to different roots: lack of social skills, challenges with emotional regulation, rigidity in thinking and behavior, struggles with anxiety, and many other reasons.
+In therapy, Dr. Arie offers guided interactions to help individuals and families address these assorted challenges in order to experience success in being together.
+Through guided interactions, clients develop an understanding of thoughts and feelings of themselves and the other.
+When this is done, within an accepting and nurturing environment, the individual can practice and develop new interactional patterns that will lead to positive feelings about oneself and successful relationships with others.

 There are many paths of guided interactions to build social confidence.
-Sometimes we guide the parent-child relationship; Enhancing the parent - child relationship will strengthen the child’s ability to interact with peers and adults outside their families.
+Sometimes we guide the parent-child relationship; Enhancing the parent-child relationship will strengthen the child’s ability to interact with peers and adults outside their families.
 At times our journey will start with helping an individual to develop lacking skills within the framework of individual meetings.
-At other times, individuals will benefit from guided practice with peers.
-Group therapy provides a social context in which children and adolescents engage with peers while they learn about themselves and others.
+At other times, individuals will benefit from Group Therapy.
+Group therapy provides a social context in which participants engage with peers while they learn about themselves and others.